International Students JCU authorised representatives

 - Australian Institute of Tropical Health & Medicine

-We establish partnerships with authorised representatives and education agents who share our vision of delivering quality services, experiences, and education to students.
+JCU prioritises partnerships with agents who share our vision of delivering quality services, experiences and education to students.

 Under government legislation, JCU must take all reasonable measures to partner with education agents who have a sound knowledge and understanding of the Australian international education industry and who are honest and maintain integrity when conducting their services.

-We look for agents who will promote JCU ethically and professionally, and have the skills and knowledge to market international education and promote JCU courses.
+JCU enters into partnerships with agents who will promote JCU ethically and professionally, and have the skills and knowledge to market international education, and specifically JCU courses.

-- An established reputation as reliable, professional, ethical and student focused
+- Have an established reputation as reliable, professional and ethical

-- Qualified counsellors who have a sound knowledge of the Australian education system and its national legislation
+- Are qualified counsellors with a sound knowledge of the Australian education system and national legislation

 - Support to enhance your skills and knowledge of JCU and the National Code

-- Professional development opportunities for counsellors who are nominated by JCU staff for exceptional performance
+- Professional development opportunities for authorised representatives who are nominated by JCU staff for exceptional performance

-- Partnership with a quality research university with a unique focus and objective to enable graduates to make a difference.
+- Partnership with a quality research university with a unique objective of empowering graduates to make a difference.

 James Cook University is a registered higher education provider (CRICOS Provider Code 00117J) that offers education services to overseas students.
 To provide education and training services to international students the University must comply with rules and regulations required by the Australian Government and the national regulator TEQSA (Tertiary Education Quality and Standards Agency).